KidInASquid/MultiAxis3dPrinter/README.md

 ## Project Overview

-I hope to design, build and test a 3d Printer with more than 3 axes of motion.
-I plan on continuing to iterate on the design and eventually raching full control over 6 axes of motion (x, y, z, pitch, roll, & yaw).
+I hope to design, build, and test a 3d Printer with more than 3 axes of motion.
+I plan on continuing to iterate on the design, and eventually reaching full control over 6 axes of motion (x, y, z, pitch, roll, & yaw).

 ## Educational Value Added